gracelau/healthconnect-client/README.md

 ### Data

 All data will be coming from the express API to the front end.
-There will be a json file for each page,
+There will be a json file for each page:
-Appointments, medications, referrals, tests
+- Appointments
+- Medications
+- Referrals
+- Tests (optional)

 ### Endpoints